datachefs/coaching-pandas/README.md

 How to make polished Jupyter presentations with optional code visibility  http://chris-said.io/2016/02/13/how-to-make-polished-jupyter-presentations-with-optional-code-visibility/

-## Some Newer pandas Tutorials
+## Some More Complex pandas Tutorials
-Data Carpentry Python for Ecologists: http://www.datacarpentry.org/python-ecology/

 How to work with large JSON datasets using Python and Pandas: https://www.dataquest.io/blog/using-json-data-in-pandas/